-I won’t discuss whether Droeshout has portrayed a man (or a woman) wearing a mask, or whether the doublet has two left arms, or if the odd collar might be an inverted heraldic shield, and why does he have no neck, and so on.
+I won’t bother to discuss whether Droeshout has portrayed a man (or a woman) wearing a mask, or whether the doublet has two left arms, or if the odd collar might be an inverted heraldic shield, and why does he have no neck, and so on.
 There is plenty of conjectural analysis out there.
 My interest is general: beyond doubt, this is a clumsy portrait.

 I have written previously about Ben Jonson’s little poem which faces the engraving.

 If it seems that Slyboots Ben is telling you more than just what the words say, you aren’t the first to so intuit.
-Jonson’s ambiguous praise for Droeshout’s dubious cartoon is the point.
+Jonson’s ambiguous praise for Droeshout’s dubious cartoon is entirely the point.
 See Ben’s less inscrutable do-over: To the Reader.
 Try Again.